jeremycryan/social-clustering/reports/project_proposal.md

 ### Abstract
-Within a population of humans, there tends to be a balance of diversity and clustering of opinion.
-That is, for any continuous stance (say, degree of support for speed limit enforcement) there tend to be social clusters with some amount of consensus within them and some amount of variance between each cluster.
+Within a population of humans, there tends to be a balance of diversity and clustering of opinion — that is, for any continuous stance (say, degree of support for speed limit enforcement) there tend to be social clusters with some amount of consensus within and some amount of variance between each cluster.
+This phenomenon is called pluralism.

-Based on prior work in this area, I plan to implement a Python model to recreate this clustering behavior, and present results using MatPlotLib.
+Based on prior work in this area, I plan to implement a Python model to reproduce pluralism in an agent population, and present results using MatPlotLib.

 ### The Project
 In a paper titled [Individualization as Driving Force of